simplex-chat/simplex-chat/blog/20230204-simplex-chat-v4-5-user-chat-profiles.md

 - [reduced battery usage](#reduced-battery-usage).
 - [private filenames](#private-filenames).

-Also, we added [Italian language interface](#italian-language-interface), thanks to the users' community and Weblate!
+Also, we added [Italian interface](#italian-interface), thanks to the users' community and Weblate!

 ### Multiple chat profiles